PyFstat/PyFstat/joss-paper/paper.md

 and maximized over its amplitude parameters.
 It has been one of the standard methods for LIGO-Virgo CW searches for two decades.

-*PyFstat* provides classes for various search strategies and target signals, contained in three main submodules:
+`PyFstat` provides classes for various search strategies and target signals, contained in three main submodules:

-- `core` : `ComputeFstat` is the basic wrapper to LALSuite's $\mathcal{F}$-statistic algorithm, though, like other base classes in this submodule, it should be rarely accessed by end-users.
+- `core` : Contains the basic wrapper to LALSuite's $\mathcal{F}$-statistic algorithm;
+the classes in this submodule should be rarely accessed by end-users.
-- `grid_based_searches` : Simple search classes based on regular grids over the parameter space.
+- `grid_based_searches` : Classes to search over regular parameter-space grids.
-- `mcmc_based_searches` : Classes to cover small parameter space regions around search targets or promising signal candidates from wider searches ('followup' use case) with stochastic template placement through the ptemcee sampler.
+- `mcmc_based_searches` : Classes to cover small parameter-space regions around search targets or promising signal candidates from wider searches ('followup' use case) with stochastic template placement through the `ptemcee` sampler [@Vousden:2015pte].

-Besides standard CW signals from isolated neutron stars, *PyFstat* can also be used for CW signals from sources in binary systems (including the additional orbital parameters), for CWs with a discontinuity at a pulsar glitch, and for a class of CW-like long-duration transient signals expected e.g. from _after_ a pulsar glitch.
+Besides standard CW signals from isolated neutron stars, `PyFstat` can also be used for CW signals from sources in binary systems (including the additional orbital parameters), for CWs with a discontinuity at a pulsar glitch, and for CW-like long-duration transient signals expected e.g. from _after_ a pulsar glitch.
 Specialized versions of both the grid-based and MCMC-based search classes are provided for several of these scenarios.